-The sanitary sewer mains along the streets on the 2018 Street Reconstruction Project are in generally good condition.
+The sanitary sewer mains along the streets on the 2019 Street Reconstruction Project are in generally good condition.
 The Public Works Department has performed a television inspection of all of the existing sanitary sewer mains and has identified segments where the pipe is cracked, broken, or out of alignment or has been damaged by tree root intrusion or other factors.
 These segments will be repaired during construction by removing and replacing the damaged sections with new PVC pipe.

 The television inspection of the sanitary sewer mains has revealed minor deterioration of the pipe and occasional root intrusion in certain areas with spot repairs recommended on Morehead Avenue.
-The proposed repair locations are shown in Exhibit 7b.
+The proposed repair locations are shown in Exhibit 7.
 Some repair work in the manholes is needed and castings will be adjusted and replaced as necessary.
-Pipe liners have previously been installed on Johnson Avenue in 2011 & 2014, and an

-Easement between 7th & 9th Streets / Johnson & Lake Avenue in 2008.
+Pipe liners have previously been installed on Johnson Avenue in 2014, and an Easement between Fifth & Seventh Streets / Johnson & Lake Avenue and another Easement between Fourth & Fifth Streets / Johnson & Lake Avenue in 2008.
 Additional lining in this area may be proposed, but would be undertaken as a separate project.
 Installation of a liner is more cost effective than replacing the entire existing line with new pipe and it eliminates all joints and significantly reduces the risk of root intrusion.